-Engagement statistics (how long a recipient reads an email) are determined by 3 “threshold” settings: read, skim and delete.
+Engagement statistics, or how long a recipient reads an email, are determined by 3 “threshold” settings: read, skim and delete.

 The read threshold is the maximum amount of time that we will track engagement.
-Any amount of time over the skim threshold will be considered “read,” but you can continue to track engagement after the skim threshold is reached.
-The read threshold can be set from a maximum of 30 seconds or to a minimum of one second more than the skim threshold.
+Any amount of time over the skim threshold will be considered read.
+The read threshold can be set from a maximum of 29 seconds or to a minimum of one second more than the skim threshold.
 A higher setting enables you to analyze not only how many readers got past the skim threshold, but also how many readers stayed on for 15 seconds, 20 seconds and so on.
 A lower setting lumps all users who got past the skim threshold into one group.
 The default setting for the read threshold is 15 seconds.